Best Time to Visit Paris

 July: One of the most festive moments in Paris is Bastille Day, July 14th.
 This national holiday (Fête Nationale) celebrates the beginning of the French Revolution with the storming of the Bastille prison in 1789.
 With its traditional military parade and fireworks, the Fête Nationale immerses tourists in an event that is emblematic of the French nation.

 The best place to watch Bastille Day fireworks is from the Champs de Mars.
 The fireworks are launched from the Eiffel Tower at 11pm, and the show lasts for 30 minutes.
 Other spots that provide an excellent view of the fireworks include the terrace of the Sacre-Coeur basilica, the Observatoire Panoramique in Montparnasse Tower, and the panoramic viewpoint in Belleville.

-Every weekend in July (and the first two weekends in August), the Festival Classique au Vert presents classical music performances in the open-air venue of the Parc Floral de Paris in the Bois de Vincennes.
+Every weekend in July (and until early September), the Festival Classique au Vert presents classical music performances in the open-air venue of the Parc Floral de Paris in the Bois de Vincennes.

-The Été du Canal festival brings entertainment and social gatherings to the Canal de l'Ourcq area of Paris (weekends in July and August).
+The Été du Canal festival brings entertainment and social gatherings to the Canal de l'Ourcq area of Paris (from early July through mid-August).
 The festival includes boat cruises, music performances, concerts, and parties on the riverside péniches (docked boats).

 August: For tourists and locals seeking a vacation scene without leaving Paris, the solution is Paris Plages.
 Along the Seine River banks, mock seaside resorts stand in for the French Riviera, complete with lounge chairs, swimming pools, and other recreational activities.
 Paris Plages takes place from early July through August, when everyone in the city needs a way to cool off on hot summer days.